vaithak/vaithak.github.io/_posts/2021-06-21-gsoc-about-project.md

 teacher with good ethics decides to assign ranks with a condition, if a student $b$ has better marks than student $a$ in both exams, i.e $a \leq b$ in the poset of the students, then definitely $b$ will get a better rank than $a$.

-The following are 2 example rankings that you can assign to the students (the right one being rank 1 and left one being rank 5):
+The following are 2 example rankings that you can assign to the students (the rightmost being rank 1 and leftmost being rank 5):

 <center>
 <span style="font-size: 0.8em">